 What Are the Balls on Power Lines?

 Driving through Texas, especially near any of the big airports, you may notice large yellow, red, orange, or white balls hanging on the power lines.
-This may have led you to wonder, why are there balls on power lines?
-In short, these power line balls improve visibility and increase safety for aircraft pilots.

 The colored balls hanging from the power lines are visibility markers for pilots.
 Electric companies in Texas and around the country use these balls on power lines to alert pilots of hanging wires.